 If there’s one thing I wish we would eat more of, it’s fish!
 My wife and little girl are a little bit picky and only seem to like the ones that are $30 a pound, go figure, like Sea Bass, Halibut, Crab Legs, etc. However, I do like to treat them with these extra tasty fishies on occasion and load it up with flavor and vegetables.
 There is no cleaner way to eat than en papillote, which means cooked in parchment paper.
 As tomatoes and asparagus are coming on the scene, I decided to throw those in the mix along with some spring onions and golden beets.

 An easy way to get some good fats into your diet along with some killer flavor, is to make an herb buttery spread.
 Coupling Sea Bass along with plant-based oils is fantastic way to incorporate more good fats as well as superb flavor!
-The rich buttery flavor of I Can’t Believe It’s Not Butter paired with lemon, dill, salt and pepper is the perfect combo for my Sea Bass en Papillote.
+The rich buttery flavor of butter paired with lemon, dill, salt and pepper is the perfect combo for my Sea Bass en Papillote.
 While the buttery spread is nice and seasoned in its natural state, I always think it’s a good idea to add a little more because it will be used as a huge seasoning ingredient to the overall dish.

-To make sure the delicious fresh vegetables get a little more flavor, and increasing the potential to brown them, is by melting a tablespoon of I Can’t Believe It’s Not Butter and drizzle it over the top of the fish and veggies before cooking it on the oven.
+To make sure the delicious fresh vegetables get a little more flavor, and increasing the potential to brown them, is by melting a tablespoon of butter and drizzle it over the top of the fish and veggies before cooking it on the oven.

 I can’t express to you how delicious this dish is, seriously make it as soon as you can.
 When you incorporate lots of vegetables, good fats and lean proteins your diet, it is amazing how good you feel.